Public Benefits Changes Coming Soon

 See the state's updates on all upcoming changes to Medi-Cal.

-• Work/school/community service rules: Most adults ages 18-64 who are able to work will be required to work, do community service, or attend school at least 80 hours each month.
+• Work/school/community service rules: Most adults ages 18-64 who do not care for children age 13 or younger, are able to work, and don’t meet any of the exemption criteria will be required to work, volunteer or do community service, employment training, or participate in Workfare arranged by SFHSA.

 SFHSA takes your privacy very seriously.
 We use client personal information only to determine their eligibility for benefits.